In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 true if you want DynamoDB to provide the total number of items

-that match the scan filter or query condition, instead of a list of the matching
+that match the filter expression, instead of a list of the matching

 In a response, DynamoDB returns a